MelanieBott2691/10-liri-node-app/README.md

 #### Add To Your Portfolio
 After completing the homework please add the piece to your portfolio.
 Make sure to add a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
 To receive an 'A' on any assignment, you must link to it from your portfolio.

+*******
+Notes to add at completion for README
+Because this is a CLI application (Command Line Application/Interface) interaction is entirely through the terminal and shell so there won't be any visuals or graphics.
+All work is shown in the terminal after the program is ran.